ojcorrigan/nc-news/README.md

 The app was created in React and written in Vscode.
 The whole project was managed using Trello.

-to see the app live visit:
+To see the app live visit:

-also to see the backend I created: https://ojs-news-app1.herokuapp.com/api
+Also to see the backend I created: https://ojs-news-app1.herokuapp.com/api

 ---

 ## Step by step.

-to get the app running first fork and then clone the repo to your local machine.
+To get the app running first fork and clone the repo to your own github.
+Click the fork button and select where you would like to copy the repo to.

+Once you have done this copy the link from github.
+To clone to your local machine navigate to the folder you wish to clone it to and type into the commandline:

+`git clone <YOUR URL HERE>`

 once you have cloned the repo you will need to install the dependencies. in the command line type:

 `npm i`

+you should have the following listed in your package.json:

+- axios
+- react
+- react-dom
+- react-router-dom

 once all the dependencies are installed you will just need to is run